Aetopia/ZetaConfig/src/Borderless-Window-Extended/README.md

 A tool to extend the feature set of borderless windowed mode in programs.

 ## Features
-Borderless Window Extended implements these features externally to your game without triggering anticheats.
+Borderless Window Extended implements these features externally to your game.
 1. Use a specific display mode/resolution of your choice with a specific windowed program for better performance.
 2. Override a program's borderless window implementation with a statically sized borderless window.
 3. Automatically minimize a borderless window when its not the foreground window for better multitasking.